 Integrity delivers benefits

-That’s why some of the world’s largest companies — and many of its best-known law firms — turn to EY.
+With over 2,000 professionals globally, some of the world’s largest companies — and many of its best-known law firms — turn to EY.

 Our areas of focus include:

 Fraud and Investigations

 Addressing the risks associated with fraud, bribery and corruption is critical for business.
 Advances in technology and the broadening activity of law enforcement, prosecutors, regulators, and corruption commissions, the financial and reputational consequences of not doing enough to tackle these problems are escalating.

 EY's Fraud Investigation and Dispute Services team are experienced in forensic accounting, financial and securities regulation, technology systems, and risk management.
 The majority of our team hold Certificate III in Investigator Services and investigation licenses where required under local laws in the relevant geographies.
 Members of our team also hold an Australian Government Security clearance.
 Having an experienced investigator who can guide you during this uncertain period is critical to achieve the best outcomes for your organisation.

 We conduct pragmatic, evidence-based investigations into business fraud and other potential wrong-doing, including financial misstatement, corruption, sanctions, violations and money laundering.
 We rapidly respond to a crisis, uncover the facts and work with you to manage an appropriate response.
 We are experienced at managing whistleblower and confidential sources of information.
 We can help you trace, freeze and recover assets, and identify the root cause of the issue, all with minimal disruption to your business.